gmg-takehome/Example-BE/README.md

 **Docker Setup**

+There would be actual commmands here, but for now some possibilities on what they might be

 *First time*

-Perhaps some instructions go here about file structure or ENV set up and don't forget to install dependancies
+ - some instructions about about file structure
+ - ENV set up
+ - install dependancies
+ - Instrutions for seeding db
+ - While seeds are provided, it is best to recieve an up-to-date db from the staging environment

 *Spin up container*